Tai-401-Py/reading-notes/201/Reading01.md

 [^1]: Flash is an outdated program that has since been discontinued from modern use.
 Some older sites may still use it, though older browsers are needed to read as most modern browsers will not display flash programs due to security risks.
 [^2]: HTML5 allows you to use uppercase attribute names and leave off quotation marks but is not reccomended.
 It is best practice to use all lowercase and always put value in quotes.
 [^3]: Personal note - Content management system is a cool idea and would like to know more about creation of one.
+[^4]: In practice no longer has any effect on how your site is indexed